-The qualifications currently on offer include A Level (GCE), University Foundation (UFP), UAL Foundation (CSVPA) and ESL qualifications.
+The qualifications currently on offer include A Level (GCE), iGCSE Level, University Foundation (UFP), UAL Foundation (CSVPA) and ESL qualifications.

 The subjects offered for these qualifications in any academic year may be found in the centre's published prospectus for that year.
-If there are any changes to the specification, from the previous year, the Examinations Officer must be informed by CD, during the first week of the new academic year.
+If there are any changes to the specification, from the previous year, the ACE Coordinator must be informed by CD, during the first week of the new academic year.